A nonparametric doubly robust test for a continuous treatment effect: Introduction

 \section{Introduction}

-We are interested in hypothesis testing for a continuous (causal) treatment effect based on observational data.
+\blfootnote{$\dag$Guangwei Weng and Charles R.\ Doss are jointly first authors on the paper.} We are interested in hypothesis testing for a continuous (causal) treatment effect based on observational data.
 The fundamental challenge of causal inference with observational data is to account for confounding variables, which are variables related to both the outcome and the treatment.
 In the presence of confounding variables, it is well known that naive regression modeling does not lead to an unbiased estimate for the causal effect curve.
 While continuous treatments are common in many important applications, much of the existing literature on inference for a treatment effect from observational data has been focused on discrete treatments.
 Relatively few methods are available for testing hypotheses about a continuous treatment effect curve.

 Under the popular `no unmeasured confounders' assumption, there are two broad directions to adjust for the confounding variables.
 A procedure can start by estimating the outcome regression function, a function that relates the outcome to the treatment and the confounders, and then this can be weighted appropriately to yield an estimate of the causal estimand.
 Alternatively, a procedure can start by estimating the propensity score function, a function that relates the treatment to confounders, and then allows a variety of methods to be implemented to estimate the causal estimand.
-For instance, \citet{Imbens:2004cz} and \citet{Hill:2011bn} model only the outcome regression function; while \citet{Hirano:2004in, Imai:2004gd, Galvao:2015ju} model only the propensity score function.
+For instance, \cite{Imbens:2004cz} and \citet{Hill:2011bn} model only the outcome regression function; while \citet{Hirano:2004in, Imai:2004gd, Galvao:2015ju} model only the propensity score function.
 Following the terminology of semiparametric statistics, the outcome regression function and the propensity score function are often referred to as nuisance parameters (possibly infinite-dimensional).
 In the aforementioned approaches, an incorrectly specified model for either nuisance parameter would lead to inconsistent estimates of the treatment effect curve; and, regardless, the conclusions are susceptible to the curse of dimensionality: the rate of convergence of the estimator of the treatment effect curve is the same as that of the estimator of the nuisance parameter, which may be high dimensional.